percona/pmm-doc/docs/percona-monitoring-and-management-doc-template.md

 Describe the feature.

 ## Prerequisites
-List the requirements before installing/configuring/using a feature.
+List the requirements before installing/configuring/using the feature.

 **Example**